GRAND CANYON HAVASU FALLS WEDDINGS

 Your hosts, the Havasu ‘Baaja and their ancestors have enjoyed living quietly in the village of Supai deep within the Grand Canyon for over 700 years.
 The creek’s limitless supply of fresh water and the peoples resourcefulness coupled with their utmost respect for the living earth has allowed this agrarian culture to flourish undetected by “explorers” for centuries.
 Their isolation in the canyon has for hundreds of years provided a refuge not only for their own people but for many other indigenous people in the area.

 Isolated does not even begin to cover the location of the tiny village of Supai.
-There are three ways to reach the village and falls, by Hiking, by Mule or by Helicopter, take your pick and feel free to mix and match.
+There are three ways to reach the village and falls, by Hiking or by Helicopter, take your pick and feel free to mix and match.
 Lodging is available in the village at the Havasupai Lodge or in the campground.
 RESERVATIONS ARE REQUIRED.

 Havasu Falls is the ultimate extreme wedding for the really adventurous who love hiking and are free spirited enough to roll with any changes or problems should they arise, and they do.